 The issue of subscription warrants (the G-, H- and I-series subscription warrants) was dedicated to the members of Company's Management Board and key Group personnel indicated by the Management Board and authorized by the Supervisory Board.
 The Eligible Persons will be able to exercise their right to take up Company's shares on the fulfilment of certain specific conditions, and especially on the condition of remaining in employment relationship, or other similar legal relation justifying rendering services to the Company or to the Subsidiary Companies, from the date of signing by an Eligible Person the Incentive Program IV participation agreement to the date directly preceding the date of exercising rights from allocated given series subscription warrants.
-In addition, exercising rights from subscription warrants could take place on the following conditions: achieving the appropriate level of consolidated EBITDA by the Company; achieving the appropriate level of normalized consolidated net profit by the Company; achieving an appropriate rate of return on the Company's shares in relation to the dynamics of changes in the WIG index for each L-series share, the issue price of PLN 36.40 will be reduced by paid gross dividend (per share) for the year 2020, 2021, 2022, 2023 and by paid or declared dividend for 2024.
+In addition, exercising rights from subscription warrants may take place on the following conditions: achieving by the Company of an appropriate level of consolidated EBITDA; achieving an appropriate level of normalized consolidated net profit by the Company; achieving an appropriate rate of return on the Company's shares in relation to the dynamics of changes in the WIG index.

-The unit issue price of the shares covered by the new incentive scheme will be PLN 36.40, which will be reduced by the sum total of benefits paid by the Company per one share of the Company to its shareholders, being in particular dividend paid in the following manner:
+The unit issue price of the shares covered by the new incentive scheme will be PLN 36.40, which will be reduced by the sum of benefits paid by the Company per one share of the Company to its shareholders, being in particular dividends paid in the following manner:

-- for each J-series share, the issue price of PLN 36.40 will be reduced by paid gross dividend (per share) for the year 2020, 2021 and by paid or declared dividend for 2022; - for each K-series share, the issue price of PLN 36.40 will be reduced by paid gross dividend (per share) for the year 2020, 2021, 2022 and by paid or declared dividend for 2023;
+- for each J-series share, the issue price of PLN 36.40 will be reduced by paid gross dividend (per share) for the year 2020, 2021 and by paid or declared dividend for 2022; - for each K-series share, the issue price of PLN 36.40 will be reduced by paid gross dividend (per share) for the year 2020, 2021, 2022 and by paid or declared dividend for 2023; - for each L-series share, the issue price of PLN 36.40 will be reduced by paid gross dividend (per share) for the year 2020, 2021, 2022, 2023 and by paid or declared dividend for 2024.